John Hope (Liberal politician)

 John Deans Hope (8 May 1860 – 13 December 1949) was a Scottish Liberal Party politician.

-Family and education
+Early life and career

 Hope was born in Duddington, Midlothian, the son of the late James Hope of Eastbarns, Dunbar, a famous agriculturalist.
-In 1899 he married Elizabeth Holmes-Kerr whose father had homes in Glasgow and Underbank in Ayrshire.
-They had one daughter.
 His brother, Sir Harry Hope, 1st Baronet, was the Unionist MP for Buteshire.
 Hope was educated at Fettes College and Edinburgh University.

-Career

 By profession Hope was a chartered accountant and later became a stockbroker.
 Hope was also a Justice of the Peace in Haddingtonshire.

-Politics
+Political career

 Hope first stood for Parliament at West Perthshire at the 1895 general election but could not remove the sitting Liberal Unionist MP Sir Donald Currie.